A situation faced by many an Oarsman…

 Paul then used a hole saw in the drill press to cut out holes for clamping the bow and stern piece laminations.
 Ted Moore recommends 2” diameter holes about 4” apart, centre to centre, 1” from the edge.

 We squared up and leveled our strongback.
 We started with Station mold #0, placing it in the middle of the strongback.
-As our strongback was level, we used a plumb bob, held to the centre line on the form, to insure that our station mold was aligned to the vertical.
+As our strongback was level, we used a plumb bob, held to the centre line on the form, to insure that our station mould was aligned to the vertical.

-You do a lot of looking along the forms, checking to see if the canoe looks fair, that all of the tops of the forms/molds line up, that one does not look to be up or down compared to the others.
+You do a lot of looking along the forms, checking to see if the canoe looks fair, that all of the tops of the forms/moulds line up, that one does not look to be up or down compared to the others.